 All of these simple things and more might happen differently elsewhere, but here are some of the biggest differences you might notice:

 - Even if a store seems to carry a whole variety of groceries, it might be the case that items you’d expect to find there simply aren’t.
-For example, in some countries, grocery stores don’t carry any of the last-minute items we see in American stores, such as toiletries and laundry soap.
+For example, in some countries, grocery stores don’t carry any last-minute items we see in American stores, such as toiletries and laundry soap.
 In other countries, pet food is only found in specialty stores.

 - You may also notice that stores in other countries are organized differently.
 Whereas you might be used to finding eggs in coolers next to the milk in the United States, other countries place eggs unrefrigerated on shelves elsewhere in the store.
 Other items may also be in locations you don’t expect them.